- Health in Japan

 What is a “month’s supply?”

-The Yakkan Shoumei is an inspection certificate approval issued by MHLW under the Pharmaceutical Affairs Law.
+The Ynuyu-Kakunin-Sho is an inspection certificate approval issued by MHLW under the Pharmaceutical Affairs Law.
 The purpose is advanced permission for importing quantities of medication more than the amount allowed above.
-The guide to Yakkan Shoumei and the application form is in the PDF file here.
+The guide to YKS and the application form is in the PDF file here.

 Declare.
 At the airport, the special procedures needed besides the normal customs procedures are showing your Yakkan Shoumei at the pharmaceutical affairs desk in the arrival area.